-Health related research is a broad category of research and includes all medical research (collection of physical/biological health information), psychology/psychiatry studies, community wellness, epidemiology, nutrition, mental health, health perceptions, health promotion, etc.
+Health research is a broad category that encompases all medical research (collection of physical/biological health information), psychology/psychiatry studies, community wellness, epidemiology, nutrition, mental health, health perceptions, health promotion, and other

 Social science research includes society and culture, traditional knowledge, economic development, education, politics, art, and language.

 To apply for a licence, or for more information on licensing, please refer to the Scientific Research Licence Guidelines.